Loading the high capacity envelope feeder (HCEF) on the DI900, DI950, and Relay 5000-8000

 - Make sure that the envelope slides freely between the side guides when placed flat on the red feed belts.

-- Ensure that the envelope is centered, not angled, on the center guide to obtain correct positioning.
+- Ensure that the envelope is centred, not angled, on the centre guide to obtain correct positioning.
 The envelope position must be correct, or the separator gap adjustment will be incorrect.

 - Push up and release the blue wedge locking lever.

-- Slide the wedge toward the envelope until the top edge of the envelope fits into the center slot of the wedge.
+- Slide the wedge toward the envelope until the top edge of the envelope fits into the centre slot of the wedge.

 - Push down on the trail prop locking lever to lock the wedge into place and remove the envelope.

 Important: You must adjust the HCEF Wedge before you can adjust the separator gap.

 - Place the envelope, bottom edge first, into the separator so that the top edge (flap crease) lines up with the edge of the tab on the wedge.

 - Two arrows indicate the edge of the tab.